JaumeG13/10circuit.github.io/README.md

 The assets folder is divided into 3 parts:
 - CSS files
+- Images
 - JS files
-- Images
+- JSON files

 Inside the images folder there's multiple "categories", if you will:
 - Background images used for the home page, and the title for standings and results pages.
 - "gallery-thumbnail" for the pictures used in the sliding gallery on the home page
+- "ig-posts" for the instagram slider
-- Logos for shortcut icon and schedule page
+- Logos
-- Discord profile pictures for the driver profiles page
+- Discord profile pictures for our team
+- "special-events" for time trial, casual races, etc

 10circuit/ <br>
 ├─ assets/ <br>
 │  ├─ css/ <br>
-│  │  ├─ structure-styling.css <br>
-│  │  ├─ styles.css <br>
+│  │  ├─ footer.css <br>
 │  │  ├─ header.css <br>
+│  │  ├─ index.css <br>
+│  │  ├─ register.css <br>
+│  │  ├─ schedule.css <br>
+│  │  ├─ servers.css <br>
+│  │  ├─ standings-results.css <br>
-│  │  └─ footer.css <br>
+│  │  └─ structure-styling.css <br>
 │  ├─ js/ <br>
 │  │  ├─ roundToggleButton.js <br>
 │  │  └─ headerScroll.js <br>
+│  ├─ json/ <br>
+│  │  └─ json files from server output <br>
 │  └─ images/ <br>
 │  ­&nbsp;­&nbsp;­&nbsp;­   ├─ background/ <br>
 │  ­&nbsp;­&nbsp;­&nbsp;   │ ­&nbsp;­&nbsp; └─ ... <br>